Kunhe-tes/hgBlog/README.md

     });
 ```

-- run it
+- Run it
 ```
     node app
 ```

-- when it dones, knock as follows.
+- When it dones, knock as follows.
 ```
-    localhost:8080
+    localhost:8081
 ```